adr1enbe4udou1n/blog/content/posts/11-a-beautiful-gitops-day-1/index.md

 Treat the Terraform state very carefully in secured place, as it's the only source of truth for your cluster.
 If leaked, consider the cluster as **compromised and you should active DRP (disaster recovery plan)**.
 The first vital action is at least to renew the Hetzner Cloud and S3 tokens immediately.

 At any case, consider any leak of writeable Hetzner Cloud token as a **Game Over**.
-Indeed, even if the attacker has no direct access to existing servers, mainly because cluster SSH private key as well as kube config are not stored into Terraform state, he still has full control of infrastructure, and can do the following actions :
+Indeed, even if the attacker has no direct access to existing servers, mainly because cluster SSH private key as well as kube config are not stored into Terraform state, he still has full control of infrastructure, and can do the following actions:

 1. Create new server to same cluster network with its own SSH access.
 2. Install a new K3s agent and connect it to the controllers thanks to the generated K3s token stored into Terraform state.